Running in Production

-- For applications needing node level availability and read parallelism across nodes, it is recommended to set the volumes with replication factor 2 or replication factor 3
+For applications needing node level availability and read parallelism across nodes, you should use a replication factor of 2 or 3.NOTE: The maximum replication factor is 3.

-Following storeclass shows how to create a SC for a PVC with replication factor of 3.
+The following example creates a StorageClass for a PVC with a replication factor of 3:

 kind: StorageClass apiVersion: storage.k8s.io/v1 metadata: name: portworx-sc provisioner: kubernetes.io/portworx-volume parameters: repl: "3"

 PX makes best effort to distribute volumes evenly across all nodes and based on the

 ioprioritythat is requested.
 When PX cannot find the appropriate media type that is requested to create a given